mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 ## Notice

+- We can refactor only if we don't change the tests at the same time.
 - The assertion checks only for uppercase letters.
 Since we are dealing with these examples up to now.
 - We defer design decisions as much as possible.
 - We defined a regular expression based on English Letters.
 We are pretty sure it won't accept Spanish (ñ), German(ë), etc.